rp42dev/MS-4-Django-Full-Stack-Project/README.md

 1. All of the above and..
 1. Saving shipping information for fast checkout.
 1. Access to complete overview of existing orders.
-1. Self-manage of account details and shipping adresses for fast checkout.
+1. Self-manage of account details and shipping addresses for fast checkout.
 1. Access to order history and other documents.

 ### **As an Administrator**